 OSPF is a link-state routing protocol, and it’s one of the routing protocols you need to understand if you want to do the Cisco CCNA, CCNP, or CCIE R&S exam(s).
 In this lesson, I’ll explain the basics of OSPF to you and you will learn how and why it works.

-I don’t know about you but I love my navigation system.
+I don’t know about you, but I love my navigation system.
 The good thing about them is you can just drive and there is no need to look for traffic signs, the bad thing is that I’m absolutely lost when it’s not working.
-I’m bad at reading maps (or maybe I just don’t like it) and if I had to find my way to some street in any big city I’m doomed.
+I’m bad at reading maps (or maybe I don’t like them) and if I had to find my way to some street in any big city I’d be doomed.

 Let’s take a good look at link-state to see what it exactly means:

 - Link: That’s the interface of our router.

 - State: Description of the interface and how it’s connected to neighbor routers.

 Link-state routing protocols operate by sending link-state advertisements (LSA) to all other link-state routers.

 All the routers need to have these link-state advertisements so they can build their link-state database or LSDB.
 Basically, all the link-state advertisements are a piece of the puzzle that builds the LSDB.

 If you have a lot of OSPF routers, it might not be very efficient that each OSPF router floods its LSAs to all other OSPF routers.
 Let me show you an example: